Margat/Tech-Wizards/README.md

 ### Contribution guidelines ###

 * Completed tasks
-Create Homepage with navbar and image (Homepage) by Margat Create ERD (Database) by Conorbros
+/nCreate Homepage with navbar and image (Homepage) by Margat Create ERD (Database) by Conorbros
 Create tables for (Database) by Ethra
 * Writing tests